 Although most Ticos have excellent English in the touristic areas, we like it when tourists greet us or even try to speak to us in Spanish.
 One thing to know about Ticos is that we are incredibly friendly and are much more willing to give discounts if you smile, joke and laugh with us.
 Soften us up with a “Hola, como estas?” or even better, “Pura vida mae!
 Tuanis!”

-If you can, use your credit card but not all souvenir stores take credit cards.
-But we don’t recommend using dollars either because the exchange rate has been going up and fluctuating a lot lately.
-Currently as of June 2017, the exchange rate is around 570 to 1 but many locals and workers use the exchange rate of 500 to 1 since it’s easier to calculate.
-By using 500 to 1, you’re losing a little bit.
+Currently as of June 2018, the exchange rate is around 560 to 1 but many locals and workers use the exchange rate of 500 to 1 since it’s easier to calculate.
+By using 500 to 1, you’re losing a little bit so don’t let anyone stiff you on your change!

 More Costa Rica Money Saving Tips